-Passive Fire & Fire Doors
+Passive Fire Protection & Fire Doors

-Passive fire Protection is a prescribed fire safety installation that reduces the incipient spread of fire.
+Passive Fire Protection is a prescribed fire safety installation that reduces the incipient spread of fire.
 It accomplishes this by the use of fire-resistant walls, floors, and doors.

 An example of passive fire protection is a riser cupboard in a multistorey building.
 If the services such as water lines, gas pipes and data cables that are not sealed with the required fire rated material, this would allow the fire to quickly spread from floor to floor, room to room or even building to building.

 Strategic Fire Solutions can install, inspect and maintain your Passive Fire Systems.
 We also inspect and provide a comprehensive report of all the visible and accessible penetrations on your site as per AS 4072.1-2005.
 This report will give you the baseline data you require when you are inspected by the Queensland Fire and Rescue Service.